jonro2955/job-tracker-client/tasks.md

 Dark mode.

+Super modern front end design.

-Set up demonstration mode for when no one is signed in.
+Demonstration mode for when no one is signed in.

 On startup, the search page should list entries saved as the demo account.